Key Elements of Business-to-Business (B2B) Marketing

 #4 Less number of buyers and probably more sellers

 Unlike a consumer market where there could be thousands and millions of buyers, the Business-to-business (B2B) market is more restricted to a limited number of perhaps large and medium scale buyers who have the option to choose from several suppliers.
 The Business-to-business (B2B) market works on the Pareto Principle of 80: 20, whereby eighty percent of the suppliers vie for 20% of the buyers in the market.
-However, the few key business buyers may be buying in large quantities compared to an average consumer in the market whose spending will be limited to a few thousand of dollars for that product category.
+However, the few key business buyers may be buying in large quantities compared to an average consumer in the market whose spending will be limited to a few thousand dollars for that product category.

-The limited number of buyers present a challenge and an opportunity for sellers as the process involves presentations, creating awareness, working closely with a client to make modifications to the product if required, do the selling process and thereafter provide after-sales service.
+The limited number of buyers presents a challenge and an opportunity for sellers as the process involves presentations, creating awareness, working closely with a client to make modifications to the product if required, do the selling process and thereafter provide after-sales service.

 The supplier will be evaluated not only on product merits but on technical consultancy, product efficiency, value creation and on-site support services.